Our next recruitment round for this course will be for 2020 entry.

 The Department was equal fifth in the Times Higher Education's rankings of the 2014 Research Excellence Framework assessment results and had the highest overall proportion of research designated as internationally excellent or world-leading.

-Towards the end of your time with us, you'll work on a 15,000 word dissertation on a topic of your choice.
+Towards the end of your degree, you'll work on a 12,500-word independent learning project, based on two areas of corporate commercial legal practice of your choice.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.